 English theatre shines in Montréal

-Theatre goers will enjoy blockbuster dramas and rip-roaring comedies produced by some of Canada and Montréal’s most exciting professional and independent English-language theatre companies this Fall 2024.
+Theatre goers will enjoy blockbuster dramas, rip-roaring comedies and smash hit musicals produced by some of Canada and Montréal’s most exciting professional and independent English-language theatre companies this Winter 2025.

 Musicals, comedy and drama!